What is an electric shower?

 Cold water flows past this heating element, warming up to a temperature that the user has set.
-Water temperature changes are made through varying the speed the water runs over the element.
+Water temperature changes are made by varying the speed the water runs over the element.
 This is generally why electric showers have a number of power settings in addition to temperature settings.
-It’s also why you may get a dip in water flow when you increase your temperature on the electric shower unit.
+It's also why you may get a dip in water flow when you increase your temperature on the electric shower unit.

 An electric shower can supply almost instantaneous hot water, without having to use a boiler.
 For safety reasons, they have a number of functions installed to stop them from overheating the water and causing injury.
 This means that once you've set your desired temperature it won't fluctuate.